jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 4. **Forgotten Password**

 - The 'Login' page has an option for users to reset their password.
 If an email correlating to an existing user is entered, the user is notified through a pop-up to check their email address to reset their password.
 - Upon opening the link within the password reset email, the user is redirected to a new tab to fill in a password field.
-This password follows the same convention as the Mentor Form (i.e a password must be greater than 8 characters).
 - Once reset, the Mentor user can login with their new password.

 5. **Interact with the Mentor UI and Accept or Decline Mentee Requests**